ScrambleVox/server/README.md

 Tests examine both proper behavior for each route as well as behavior when errors occur.
 The following tests can be executed by running 'npm test' after following the steps under 'Set Up'.
 Note: failure to set up the API properly before running tests will prevent tests from running.

+1. User Router Tests
+  * POST
+    * Tests success case in which the username, email, and password are included and a new account and token are successfully created.
+    * Tests failure cases in which:
+      * The request is missing information (username, email, and password are all required)
+      * Either the username or email provided are already being used for another account

+  * GET
+    * Tests success case in which the account username and password are verified and a token can successfully be returned.
+    * Tests failure cases in which:
+      * No basic authentication is provided in the HTTP authorization header.
+      * No user can be found with the specified username and password.

+2. Wave Router Tests
+  * Tests success case in which a user successfully makes an account, the file provided is modified, and the url to the modified file is returned.
+  * Tests failure cases in which:
+    * The user is verified using bearer authorization but the request is bad.
+    * No authorization header is included in the request.

-1. Wave Parser Tests
+3. Wave Parser Tests
-  * Tests success case in which file meets all requirements and a new Constructed Wave File is created
+  * Tests success case in which file meets all requirements and a new Constructed Wave File is created.
-  * Tests failure cases in which
+  * Tests failure cases in which:
     * The file is the incorrect format (not RIFF or not WAV)
     * The file size is too large
     * The file has additional pieces of data that are unexpected (subchunk id 1 or subchunk id 2 do not match the expected values of 'fmt' and 'data' respectively)